-Established in 1992, Biochemistry Graduate Association (BGA) seeks to improve the welfare and educational experience of BCBP graduate students.
+Established in 1992, the Biochemistry Graduate Association (BGA) seeks to improve the welfare and educational experience of BCBP graduate students.
 Elected BGA representatives sit on the Admissions and Outreach & Recruitment committees to enhance communication between students and faculty.
 Similarly, a faculty member (selected by the BGA) is appointed to the BGA in a non-voting advisory capacity.

-The BGA sponsors a variety of activities including research and professional development seminars, as well as the annual vendor show and research competition.
+The BGA sponsors various activities, including research and professional development seminars, the annual vendor show, and research competition.
 The organization also offers travel grants and dissertation expense relief.
 Inquiries should be directed to the BGA President.